mattpitkin/psrqpy/docs/source/index.rst

 will create a dictionary of :class:`psrqpy.pulsar.Pulsar` objects keyed on the pulsar names.
 The attributes of the :class:`~psrqpy.pulsar.Pulsar` objects are the parameters that have been retrieved by the query.
-But, the  :class:`~psrqpy.pulsar.Pulsar` objects themselves can query the ATNF catalogue if you request a parameter that they don't already contain.
+But, the  :class:`~psrqpy.pulsar.Pulsar` objects themselves can query the ATNF Pulsar Catalogue if you request a parameter that they don't already contain.
 E.g., so first lets get the :class:`psrqpy.pulsar.Pulsars`:

     >>> psrs = query.get_pulsars()